 Let sleeping dogs lie: Who is ready for REX?

-Members of the Institute of Export & International Trade, the professional membership body representing and supporting the interests of everyone involved in importing, exporting and international trade, know that making the effort to decipher the complex terms, coverage and rules of origin for trade agreements can allow them to leverage the substantial cost-savings that they offer, whilst maintaining highest levels of compliance.
+Members of the Institute of Export & International Trade (IOE&IT), the professional membership body representing and supporting the interests of everyone involved in importing, exporting and international trade, know that making the effort to decipher the complex terms, coverage and rules of origin for trade agreements can allow them to leverage the substantial cost-savings that they offer, whilst maintaining highest levels of compliance.
 It comes, therefore, as no surprise that these leading global players have been buzzing with questions on the Registered Exporters (REX) System.
 We interviewed the Young President of the IOE&IT, Mr. Arne Mielken and asked some burning questions on REX.

 IOE&IT: Arne, what is REX?

 Arne: Europeans, in particular Austrians and Italians, are very fond of Rex.
 Kommissar / Il commissario Rex, was, of course, a much loved and admired German Shepherd TV police dog, who solved weekly crimes for the homicide unit of Vienna Kriminalpolizei or the Carabinieri in Rome.
-The show finished in 2015.
+The show stopped in 2015.
 Only two years later, in 2017, REX is reborn.
 For those in International Trade, REX now has a less generous and exciting meaning.
 No more crime solving or barking for that matter.
 Now, REX is a) global, b) complex, c) another beautiful invention of the European Union to make the life of the international trade community easier (or some say, more difficult!).

 Arne: On 1 January 2017, the EU introduced formally the Registered Exporters (REX) System.
 This is a system of self-certification, which will eventually replace the requirement for GSP certificates on a phased basis by 2020.
 Currently imports from GSP beneficiary countries are entitled to preference if accompanied by a GSP certificate Form A or an appropriate invoice declaration.